pioneers/PieCentral/hibike/README.md

   1. Still kind of up in the air, but in general, only the BBB will have error handling behavior
   3. If a SD recieves an invalid packet, it will send an error packet.

+### Flashing

+Get a copy of arduino 1.8.1.
+This can be found in `PiE Team Root > Engineering > Hibike > Y10 > arduino-1.8.1-linux64.tar.xz`.
+Alternately, visit the Arduino [webpage](https://www.arduino.cc/en/Main/OldSoftwareReleases) and grab a copy.

+Extract this on a GNU/Linux system using `tar -xvf arduino-1.8.1-linux64.tar.xz`.
+Move the entire folder to `/opt/`.
+You will probably have to `sudo` this.

+Then, run the setup script in hibike. `sudo ./setup.sh` in `piecentral/hibike` should do the trick.
+It will download a lot of stuff.
+You have effectively given up all your software freedoms at this point.
+Go cry a bit.
+Come back after asking Linus for forgiveness.

+You're almost done, keep it up.
+Edit `/usr/bin/ard-reset-arduino`.
+You should sudo this.
+Don't worry, this is the last time you'll be violating your system.
+Change `ser.setBaudrate(1200)` to `se.baudrate = 1200`.
+Now your poor machine is ready to flash Arduinos (tm)

+Flash by going to `piecentral/hibike`.

+The command to run is `./flash.sh SENSOR_NAME`, where `SENSOR_NAME` is one of

+- `BatteryBuzzer`
+- `ExampleDevice`
+- `LimitSwitch`
+- `LineFollower`
+- `Potentiometer`
+- `RFID`
+- `ServoControl`
+- `TeamFlag`
+- `YogiBear`